INTEGRATION Spotlights

 Did you know that the prevalence of P. falciparum infection is high in the first trimester of pregnancy and associated with adverse effects for the woman and her baby?

-Dr. Valérie Briand (IRD, Epicentre)
+Dr. Valérie Briand (IRD, Epicentre, France)

 Le paludisme au cours de la première moitié de la grossesse est nocif à la fois pour la mère et pour son fœtus.
 En effet, contracter une infection à P. falciparum au cours du premier trimestre de la grossesse augmente le risque de développer une anémie maternelle au troisième trimestre de la grossesse.
 En outre, cette période peut constituer une période à haut risque pour le fœtus si les parasites du paludisme associés à la grossesse s'accumulent dans le placenta au cours de la différenciation des trophoblastes et du remodelage vasculaire de l'utérus.